netzbegruenung/candymat/redaktions-app/README.md

 The page will reload if you make edits.<br>
 You will also see any lint errors in the console.

+Running the app without the backend server makes little sense.
+Start it under [http://localhost:5000](http://localhost:5000) as specified in the Readme of the backend server (../backend)

 ### `npm test`

 Launches the test runner in the interactive watch mode.<br>